The 20/20 Experience World Tour

 The 20/20 Experience World Tour was the fifth concert tour by American singer-songwriter Justin Timberlake.
 It was launched in support of his third and fourth studio albums, The 20/20 Experience (2013) and The 20/20 Experience – 2 of 2 (2013).
 The tour began on November 6, 2013, in New York City, and concluded on January 2, 2015, in Las Vegas.
 The 20/20 Experience World Tour grossed $231.6 million from 128 shows becoming the second highest-grossing tour of 2014, behind One Direction's Where We Are Tour.
 This made Timberlake the highest-grossing solo touring artist of the year.
 It is also Timberlake's most successful tour to date.

 Directed by Jonathan Demme, the concert film—titled Justin Timberlake + The Tennessee Kids—premiered on September 13 at the 2016 Toronto International Film Festival.
-It showcases the final date of the 20/20 tour at Las Vegas’ MGM Grand Garden Arena.
+It showcases the final date of the 20/20 tour at Las Vegas' MGM Grand Garden Arena.
 The streaming service Netflix announced its acquisition ahead of the film's debut at film festival and released it on October 12, 2016.
 It was the final film to be directed by Demme before his death in April 2017.

+Background

+On February 22, 2013, it was announced that Timberlake and Jay-Z would embark on the Legends of the Summer Stadium Tour, a co-headlining series of concerts in support of his third studio album, The 20/20 Experience.
+He headlined the 2013 Yahoo Wireless Festival at Queen Elizabeth Olympic Park for two of the three nights of the festival.
+The first was July 12, where he headlined alone.
+The second was July 14, where he headlined with Jay-Z. It served as a preview for the Legends of the Summer tour, which kicked off July 17, in Toronto, Ontario, Canada.

+To promote The 20/20 Experience and its sequel, The 20/20 Experience – 2 of 2, further, Timberlake announced on May 5, 2013, that he would embark on The 20/20 Experience World Tour, his second concert tour on a global scale.
+Promoted primarily by Live Nation, the tour would debut on October 31, 2013, in Montreal, just two months after the Legends of the Summer tour concluded.
+Twenty-two additional dates were also announced across Canada and the United States, ending on February 10, 2014, in Omaha, Nebraska.
+Several dates were made available for pre-sale for members of The Tennessee Kids, Timberlake's official fan club.
+Timberlake's official website noted that, while unannounced, additional dates in Europe, South America and Australia would follow.